Catherine Ma

 OverviewAI-generated summary

-Ma is a Co-Principal Investigator on a significant grant from the NIH/National Institute on Minority Health and Health Disparities, totaling $4,749,323.
-This funding supports research within the Center for Research, Health and Society, underscoring a commitment to addressing health disparities.
-Her collaborations at the University of Arkansas for Medical Sciences include extensive work with Guido Tricot, David E. Mery, and Hongwei Xu, as evidenced by multiple shared publications.
+Ma is a Co-Principal Investigator on a significant NIH-funded grant totaling $4,749,323 through the Center for Research, Health and Society, focusing on minority health and health disparities.
+Her collaborations at the University of Arkansas for Medical Sciences include work with Guido Tricot, David E. Mery, and Hongwei Xu, with whom she has co-authored multiple publications.
+Her publication record includes recent work in 2024 and 2025, indicating ongoing activity in her research areas.

 Metrics